inksharedsolutions/SusanLee/src/markdown-pages/privacy-policy.md

 If you have previously purchased goods or services from us we may provide to you details of similar goods or services, or other goods and services, that you may be interested in.

-We never give your details to third parties to use your data to enable them to provide you with information regarding Susan M. Lee goods or services.
+We never give your details to third parties to use your data to enable them to provide you with information regarding Susan M. Lee and/or goods or services.

 ##Storing Your Personal Data

-In operating our website it may become necessary to transfer data that we collect from you to locations outside United States of America for processing and storing.
+In operating our website it may become necessary to transfer data that we collect from you to locations outside the United States of America for processing and storing.
 By providing your personal data to us, you agree to this transfer, storing and processing.
 We do our utmost to ensure that all reasonable steps are taken to make sure that your data is stored securely.

-Unfortunately the sending of information via the internet is not totally secure and on occasion such information can be intercepted.
+Sending of information via the internet is not totally secure and on occasion such information can be intercepted.
 We cannot guarantee the security of data that you choose to send us electronically, sending such information is entirely at your own risk.

 ##Disclosing Your Information